-How insurance carriers can reduce losses
+How insurance carriers can control that loss ratio

 Bringing in more money than it pays out is what drives an insurance company’s profitability.
 This can come from a combination of factors like collecting more in premiums, paying out less in claims, and reducing operating costs.
 Insurance carriers looking to reduce loss ratios should consider some of the following potential practices.